Skoda Enyaq Review & Prices

 To some eyes the two-spoke steering wheel looks a bit like a clown’s face, but unless you find clowns creepy it’s a smart design with proper buttons insteading of annoying touchpads (we’re looking at you, Volkswagen).

 Look through the wheel, and you’ll see the dinkiest digital display we can think of.
 While the likes of Audi love to replace conventional dials with large screens that can be configured to show all sorts of info, Skoda has kept things simple and compact.
-You can still tweak the information the screen shows, and after a few days driving the Enyaq we really didn’t miss having a bigger display.
+You can still tweak the information the screen shows, and after a few days driving the Enyaq you won't really miss having a bigger display.
 It shows you what you need to know, like the car’s speed, clearly and quickly.

 Even entry-level models get the same 13.0-inch touchscreen display.
 That’s a serious size, and the screen is crisp and clear.
 You get shortcut buttons to help make navigation easier.
 However, it’s irritating that the aircon controls are on the screen rather than being kept separate, and the screen’s responses can be laggy.
 Instead of pressing the screen you can use voice commands through the Enyaq’s digital assistant, Laura.
 Call her name and you should be able to control lots of functions by telling Laura what you want, but in practice it’s a bit hit and miss.